jcbrinfo/bakfile/README.md

 * `duplicity.cache` (`/root/.duplicity`): Duplicity’s cache.

-* `/root/.backup-meta`: Files for the backup tools (like Duplicity).
+* Anonymous volume for `/root/.gnupg`: Files for GnuPG.
 Mapped to an host’s directory while following the instructions in the “How to launch a Duplicity backup” section.

 ## If you do not use `sudo`